Naperville Car Accident Lawyers

 Plaintiff's decedent was killed when a bus driver negligently ran a red light at a Chicago intersection colliding with the decedent's vehicle.
 The decedent was survived by a spouse and three minor children.

 Plaintiff suffered multiple fractures when the car she was driving was hit from behind at a high rate of speed.

 Our client suffered serious leg injuries as a result of a DUI rollover crash.

 $500,000 Motor Vehicle Accident Settlement

-Client sustained significant orthopedic injuries in a three car collision on the Stevenson Expressway
+Our client sustained significant orthopedic injuries in a three car collision on the Stevenson Expressway.

 - Negligence: Was the other driver careless?
 Did he or she ignore a traffic light, or was he texting, speeding or under the influence?
 Details like these are important.

 - Personal Injury: Did you get injured because of the accident?
 If you sustained a broken neck or arm because of the car crash, the other driver's negligence would be considered the cause.